Norton Secure VPN Reviews& Product Details

 The best argument for Norton Secure VPN until recently was its price.
 It was inexpensive, adaptable, and could be used with other Norton LifeLock solutions.
 However, Norton Secure VPN was held back by its clumsy interface and prohibition on P2P traffic.
 It was also missing essential functionality like split tunneling and a kill switch.

 It now checks all of those boxes and adds a unique twist to mobile with its capacity to detect harmful Wi-Fi networks.
-We’ve given the updated Norton Secure a higher score because it’s a rare VPN from a prominent name in antivirus that seems like it’ll give standalone VPNs a run for their money.
+We’ve given the updated Norton Secure a higher score because it’s a rare VPN from a prominent name in antivirus that seems to give standalone VPNs a run for their money.

 Norton Secure VPN is a legitimate challenger rather than a low-cost alternative, but it still has room for improvement.
 For example, it doesn’t have the kind of third-party certification of smaller companies’ privacy rules.
 It also lacks user-configurable multi-hop connections included in our top VPNs.